 The post-1870 PAS additional rudiments are: Multiple Bounce Roll, Triple Stroke Roll, 17 Stroke Roll, Triple Paradiddle, Single Paradiddle-Diddle, Single Flammed Mill, Swiss Army Triplet, Flam Drag, and Single Dragadiddle.
 These can further be split into groups – the logical extensions, the hybrids, and the other.
 The logical extensions are Triple Paradiddle (from 1937), Single Paradiddle-Diddle (from 1967), 17 Stroke Roll (explicitly mentioned in 1935, but certainly existed longer), and Triple Stroke Roll (from at least 1959).
 These simply take a concept from the 26 and push it slightly farther, or remove a flam in the case of the Paradiddle-Diddle.
-The hybrid group contains the Flam Drag, the Flammed Mill (known also as a Windmill Stroke), and the Dragadiddle.
+The hybrid group contains the Flam Drag and the Dragadiddle.
 These are clearly just combinations of other rudiments.
 In the other category are the Flammed Mill (known also as a Windmill Stroke), the Multiple Bounce Roll (a staple of orchestral playing), and the Swiss Army Triplet.
 To Pratt’s credit, the Flammed Mill (Schleppmühle) and the Swiss Army Triplet (Ordonnanz Triole) are definitely and unashamedly Swiss.
 These 9 rudiments can easily be considered “not traditional” in the narrow view of the IATD, in that they were created or popularized in America after the NARD 26 was codified, or in the case of the Multiple Bounce Roll, not typically used in purely rudimental playing.

 It should now be clear that our late esteemed colleague Pratt could only actually have had a rational grievance of foreign influence for 2 rudiments: the Swiss Army Triplet and the Single Flammed Mill.
 It should be noted that the Pataflafla is used in France and Switzerland and the sticking wasn’t common in the USA between 1818 and the 1960s.
 Maybe I could throw him a bone and say 3 rudiments.